 I have had more calls than usual recently regarding Carpet Beetles and so I have written this blog on the subject.

-There are three common species of carpet beetle found in the UK, the varied carpet beetle (Anthrenus verbaci), the museum beetle (Anthrenus museorum) and the common carpet beetle (Anthrenus scrophulariae).
-The varied carpet beetle is most commonly encountered by pest controllers in the UK and will be the focus of this blog.
-Carpet beetles get their name from the fact that the larval stage of the life cycle are pests of woollen materials, fur, leather and carpets, and have outstripped the clothes moths as the major textile pest in Britain.
+There are three common species of carpet beetles found in the UK.
+These are the varied carpet beetle, the museum beetle and the common carpet beetle.
+The varied carpet beetle is most commonly encountered by pest controllers in the UK.
+Therefore this species will be the focus of this blog.
+Carpet beetles get their name from the fact that the larval stage of the life cycle are pests of woollen materials, fur, leather and carpets.
+They have outstripped the clothes moths as the major textile pest in Britain.
 In the wild the larvae are common in bird’s nests.
-The adult beetles are capable fliers and feed on pollen.
-In the picture below, the tip of one wing can be seen poking out from under the outer wing casing.
+The adult beetles are capable filers and feed on pollen.

-The varied carpet beetle is so called because of the speckled appearance of the scales covering the elytra (the hard wing cases as seen with ladybirds).
-These scales are black, white and yellow / brown in colour on the upper surface and give rise to the variegated appearance.
-These scales rub off easily and older individuals are often partially devoid of scales, showing the shiny black elytra.
+The varied carpet beetles are so called because of the speckled appearance of the scales covering the hard wing cases.
+These scales are black, white and yellow / brown in colour on the upper surface.
+This gives rise to the variegated appearance.
+The scales rub off easily and older individuals are often partially devoid of scales, showing the shiny black wing cases.

-The larval stage is about 5 millimetres long, beige in colour, and covered in tiny hairs.
+The larval stage is about 5 millimetres long.
+It is beige in colour and covered in tiny hairs.
 This covering of tiny hairs gives rise to the common term ‘woolly bear’.
 In common with other insects bearing hairs, skin contact with them can cause skin irritation.